ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 Charset dependent: no

 Purpose: This attribute allows parameters that are specific to a V3C format to be conveyed in a way that SDP does not have to understand them.
 It allows to associate V3C specific parameters with the session or with other media lines.
+Parameters signalled as part of session level attribute take effect when conflicting parameters are signalled as media level attribute.

 O/A procedures: v3cfmtp attribute MAY be present both in offers and answers.